buddydev/buddypress-notifications-widget/readme.txt

 1. This shows notifications in widget screenshot.png

 == Changelog ==
+= 1.2.2 =
+ * Add new line before the Clear link
+ * Change some labels.

 = 1.2.1 =
  * Test with BuddyPress 2.9.0
  * Correct the name of the translation files.